RedisLabs/redislabs-docs/content/rc/databases/create-database/create-pro-database-existing.md

 - If you'd rather create an Essentials database, see [Create an Essentials database]({{<relref "/rc/databases/create-database/create-essentials-database">}}).
     {{< /note >}}

-After you select **Pro** and then select your subscription from the list, you're taken to the **Create database** page.
+After you select **Pro** and select your subscription from the list, the **Create database** page appears.
 The **Create database** screen is divided into sections, each dedicated to a specific category of settings.

-When you've configured your new database, use the **Activate database** button to create and activate it.
+When you've configured your new database, click the **Activate database** button to create and activate it.

 {{<image filename="images/rc/button-database-activate.png" alt="Use the Activate database button to create and activate your database." width="150px">}}{{< /image >}}